open-telemetry/opentelemetry-operator/docs/api.md

         <td>[]object</td>
         <td>
           Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
- This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+ This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.<br/>
- This field is immutable.
-It can only be set for containers.<br/>
         </td>
         <td>false</td>
       </tr><tr>